shivasai8688/Devops-project1/README.md

 If AWS is chosen as the deployment platform, the script assumes SSH access to the target AWS instance.
 The steps include:
 -Clones the microservice repository from GitHub on the remote AWS instance.
 -Installs necessary dependencies.
-•	Configures and runs the selected microservice.
+-Configures and runs the selected microservice.

 Services:
 The script supports the installation of the following microservices:
-•	React: Installs the React frontend.
+-React: Installs the React frontend.
-•	Java: Installs the Java backend.
+-Java: Installs the Java backend.
-•	Python: Installs the Python backend.
+-Python: Installs the Python backend.

 Usage Examples:
 Docker Deployment: